 Training in eco-friendly driving

 Eco-driving can reduce fuel consumption by up to 5%.
-In practice, this means keeping the RPMs as low as possible, maintaining a stable speed and refraining from sharp accelerating and braking.
+In practice, this means keeping RPMs as low as possible, maintaining a stable speed and refraining from sharp accelerating and braking.
 Keolis trains its bus and coach drivers in this type of "economical" driving and in eco-friendly reflexes, notably through simulator sessions run by the Keolis Training Institute.

 Let’s Talk podcast